Three Required Documents for Safer Scaffolding Projects (Which Also Land You More Jobs)

-The Swedish regulations describe three documents required for facade scaffolding of a module type, and a total of six documents if you are building temporary roof systems (more about this in a future blog post).
+Swedish regulations require three documents for facade scaffolding of a module type, and six documents for building temporary roof systems (more about this in a future blog post).
+The required documents are:

 1. Dimensioning documents